wiloon/blog/content/post/archive-2/2018-05-10-parted-gdisk-fdisk.md

 Found invalid GPT and valid MBR; converting MBR to GPT format.

 THIS OPERATION IS POTENTIALLY DESTRUCTIVE!
-Exit by typing &#8216;q&#8217; if
+Exit by typing 'q' if

-you don&#8217;t want to convert your MBR partitions to GPT format!
+you don't want to convert your MBR partitions to GPT format!

 * * *